online-photo-submission/cloudcard-photo-downloader/README.md

     - description: This setting causes photo IDs to be left padded with zeros (0) until they have at least this many digits.

+#### PhotoService Settings

+- downloader.photoService
+    - default: `SqsPhotoService`
+    - description: Allows downloading photos in near real-time by making use of queueing with AWS SQS.
+Please contact support@cloudcard.us to have a queue configured for you in AWS.
+    - options: `CloudCardPhotoService` - Legacy photo service that allows scheduled polling for photos to download.
+This option may be helpful if managing the Downloader with the Windows Task Scheduler.

+#### SqsPhotoService Settings

+- sqsPhotoService.queueUrl
+    - default: none
+    - description: The URL of the SQS queue.
+This will be provided by support once configured upon request.
+        - note: This is required if using the SqsPhotoService.

+- sqsPhotoService.pollingIntervalSeconds
+    - default: 0

+- sqsPhotoService.pollingDurationSeconds
+    - default: 20

 #### Shell/Batch Script Hook Settings ([Video](https://youtu.be/aJvwVxZtNTQ))

 - ShellCommandService.preExecuteCommand